This location has multiple holiday properties

 The Abbey de Bon Repos near Saint Gelven (20 minutes) is a partly restored 12th Century Cistercian Abbey.
 Each Summer in late July/August there is a spectacular extravaganza depicting the history of Brittany.

 Les Forges des Salles (20 minutes) is an ancient iron works with workshops and dwellings.

 Beauport Abbey, near Paimpol (65 minutes) is a partly ruined abbey of immense charm and tranquility in a superb setting.

-The Chateau de La Roche Jagu (60 minutes) has a superb location on a high promentary overlooking the river esturary.
+The Chateau de La Roche Jagu (60 minutes) has a superb location on a high promontory overlooking the river estuary.
 It also has lovely gardens to visit.